11 Home Maintenance Myths You’ll Wish You Knew Sooner

-By pressing the test button on your home’s smoke alarm, what you’re really doing is testing whether its sound is functioning properly, according to Security First Insurance.
+By pressing the test button on your home’s smoke alarm, what you’re really doing is testing whether the sound is functioning properly, according to Security First Insurance.
 Instead, to properly test your smoke alarm, place a newly burned out match under the device.
 The smoke should cause the alarm to sound.
 Experts suggest you test your smoke alarm at least once in the spring and once in the fall.
-Here’s an effortless way to test your smoke detector.

 If Your Carpet Feels Dry, It’s Safe

-Cleaning up water from a leak or flood is a home maintenance task no one wants to deal with.
-Even if your carpet feels dry after having a water incident, that doesn’t mean it’s completely dry.
+The bad news is, even if your carpet feels dry after having a water incident, that doesn’t mean it’s completely dry.
 “That’s because standing water can seep beyond the carpet and underlay, and into the subfloor,” according to People’s Trust Insurance Company.
 “Mold can grow in wood and concrete subfloor environments, and letting it linger can lead to serious and expensive issues.”
-Stop panicking about these five mold myths.

 The Bathroom Exhaust Fan is Maintenance-Free

 If cleaning out the bathroom exhaust fan isn’t one of your regular home maintenance tasks, you better add it to the list.
 First Quality Roofing and Insulation notes mold and mildew can form in the fan.
-In addition, dust will build up over time and cover the motor, so clean the grille and vacuum out the mechanical parts every six to 12 months.
-We busted these 12 plumbing myths.
+In addition, dust will build up over time and cover the motor, so make sure to clean and vacuum the fan cover and mechanical parts every six to 12 months.

 You Only Need to Replace Furnace Filters Once a Season

-You may think you can save money on furnace filters by replacing them just once a season, but your filter should be replaced more often than that.
-“If you live in a dry, dusty environment, chances are you’ll need to replace them more often (about once a month).
+You may think you can save money on furnace filters by replacing them just once a season, but actually your filter should be replaced more often.
+“If you live in a dry, dusty environment, chances are you’ll need to replace them about once a month.
 If you live in an area that’s more humid and features lush landscaping, you’ll be able to get away with replacement every three months or so,” according to National Property Inspectors.

 Tip: If you can’t see a light shining through your furnace filter, it’s time to replace it.